dlatk/dlatk/doc/source/tutorials/tut_convokit.rst

     f
     m

 Now we can use DLATK to correlate unigram features with the binary gender outcome.
 We will perform DLA using a logistic regression and will visualize these correlations with a wordcloud.
 The :doc:`../fwinterface/fwflag_categorical` will convert the text string in the *gender* column to a one-hot encoding, where females are 1 and males are 0.
-Null entries are dropped
+Null entries are dropped.

 .. code-block:: bash